Gaddang people: Indigenous rights period

-US occupation of the Philippines engendered massive re-evaluation of land-tenure based on grants to the Crown of Spain and the Church during the Spanish period; this introduced early concepts of collective indigene rights.
+US occupation of the Philippines engendered massive re-evaluation of land-tenure based on grants to the Crown of Spain and the Church during the Spanish period; this introduced an early framework for concepts of collective indigene rights.
 By 1919, P.L.
 2874 incorporated recognition of advantages indigenous people accrued over Japanese, Chinese, and (non-US) foreign nationals.

-The World Council of Churches began in 1948, introducing a world-wide focus on the situation of threatened indigenous cultures; The World Council of Indigenous Peoples was founded in 1975.
+The World Council of Churches began in 1948, introducing a world-wide focus on the situation of indigenous peoples whose rights and historic cultures were threatened by the failures of colonialism and a rising international order.
+The World Council of Indigenous Peoples was founded in 1975.
 By the 1980s, a concern for activity addressing the rights of indigenous peoples around the world was being built into organizational missions of the United Nations, the World Bank, and the International Labor Organization.
-The 1987 Constitution provides "an unprecedented recognition of indigenous rights to their ancestral domain" (Art.II,sec.22; Art XII,sec.5; Art.XIV,sec.17).
+The 1987 Constitution provides "an unprecedented recognition of indigenous rights to their ancestral domain" (Art.II, sec.22; Art XII, sec.5; Art.XIV, sec.17).

 In October 1997, the national legislature passed the Indigenous Peoples' Rights Act; the National Commission on Indigenous Peoples (NCIP) recognizes the Gaddang as one of the protected groups.
 Initially, there was uncertainty about which peoples were to be recognized; the 2000 Census identified 85 groups among which the Gaddang were included.
 Developments of political and administrative nature took several decades and in May 2014 the Gaddang were recognized as "an indigenous people with political structure" with a certification of "Ancestral Domain Title" presented by NCIP commissioner Leonor Quintayo.
 Starting in 2014 the process of 'delineation and titling the ancestral domains" was begun; the claims are expected to "cover parts of the municipalities of Bambang, Bayombong, Bagabag, Solano, Diadi, Quezon and Villaverde".
 In addition, under the Indigenous Peoples Rights Act, certified indigenous peoples have a right to education in their mother-tongue; this education is as yet unimplemented by any organization with significant funding.

 At present, a Nueva Vizcaya Gaddang Indigenous People's Organization has been formed, and by 2019 this group has been involved with coming to an agreement with agencies developing irrigation projects in Bayombong and Solano.
 The organization is also actively pursuing cultural expositions.
 There will inevitably be conflicts between the assertion of Gaddang rights and growth-driven development; in Nueva Vizcaya the attempts of OceanaGold to continue mining despite the expiration of their permit and active legal opposition directly affects the Gaddang homelands.
 With a population today not significantly larger than estimated by Fr.
 Antolin in the 1780s, the future of the Gaddang people remains a question.